NinjaTrader 8 Risk Management Setup: A Prop Trader's Playbook

 Set your safety buffer at 70-80% of the published limit.
 Treat the buffer as the real limit and the published number as the paperwork.
 By the time you've hit the published number, you've already breached.

 This is what Drawdown Guardian is for.
-It pulls rule values from per-firm presets (Apex, Topstep, Tradeify, plus a manual mode), reads broker-side risk values when available (Rithmic), and surfaces the numbers in a chart-side panel.
-Optionally, it auto-flattens when your buffer triggers and locks the account at a configurable Eastern Time daily closeout.
+It starts from per-firm presets (Apex, Topstep, Tradeify, plus a manual mode), can use supported broker-side risk context when available, and surfaces the numbers in a chart-side panel.
+Because prop rules change by firm and account type, treat presets as a starting point and confirm them against your current rules page before trading live.

 Layer 3: Behavioral guardrails